Traap/git-client/README.md

-### WebDriver
+### Git-Client
-This repository is used to validate Git client tool in accordance FDA Quality Systems Regulation 820.70(i) Automated Processes.
+This repository is used to validate the Git client tool in accordance FDA Quality Systems Regulation 820.70(i) Automated Processes.

 ### Supported Systems
 **git-client** has been tested with cygwin, linix, linux (mint), mingw32,